 How does LMU coordinate contact tracing with L.A.
 County Department of Public Health?

 The COVID Support Team Leader will report all lab-confirmed positive cases and exposures the L.A.
-County Department of Public Health, Acute Communicable Disease Unit daily in accordance with the County's Guidance for Exposure Management in Higher Education.
+County Department of Public Health, Acute Communicable Disease Unit in accordance with the County's Guidance for Exposure Management in Higher Education.

 How is the COVID Support Team notified of a positive case?

 The COVID Support Team is automatically notified of positive results from tests collected at the LMU or LLS Testing Centers.
 Individuals who are tested off campus are expected to contact the COVID Support Team as soon as they receive a positive result.
 Individuals whose positive tests are collected off-campus or collected with an at-home antigen test should notify the COVID Support Team using the COVID Test Submission form.
 The COVID Support Team is available 7 days a week from 9:00am - 5:00pm (9:00am - 2:00pm on university holidays), and may be reached at COVIDSupportTeam@lmu.edu or 310.568.6868.

 LMU Environmental Health & Safety has developed the COVID - Safe Return Initiative, a program that facilitates ongoing communication of protocols and streamlined support to colleges, schools, and departments, to ensure that all employees have a safe and compliant workspace.
 Learn more here.

 Service counters may reopen.
 Please work with your manager or unit leader on reopening plans.
 Plexiglass barriers are not required, but may be requested via a unit’s COVID Safety Liaison.